14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Atiu and Mangaia!

 Accommodation on Atiu

 There are two accommodations on Atiu.
-Atiu Villas is a popular choice with a selection of timber chalets, a swimming pool, tennis court, restaurant and self-catering facilities (with a fully-stocked larder included).
+Atiu Villas is a popular choice with a selection of timber chalets, a swimming pool, a tennis court, a restaurant and self-catering facilities (with a fully stocked larder included).
 Otherwise, Kopeka Lodge offers more private self-catering lodges.
 Compare the two further in our guide, Where to Stay on Atiu.

 Dining Recommendations